55th Sustainment Brigade

 The 55th Sustainment Brigade is a sustainment brigade of the United States Army Reserve.

 It is located at Fort Belvoir, Virginia.
 Activated in March 2006, the unit has served at least one tour in Iraq and Afghanistan.

 The 55th Sustainment Brigade was established in September 2006 from the 55th Theater Material Management Center.
 The mission of the brigade is to provide command and control for all subordinate units, and provide sustainment in an area of operations as defined by the ESC/TSC.
 The sustainment brigade plans and executes sustainment, distribution, theater opening and reception, staging, and onward movement of Army forces in full spectrum operations as directed by the ESC/TSC.

 Organization

-The 55th Sustainment Brigade has a permanent organization of three attached battalions, one finance detachment and one signal company, however this number can be changed when the unit is deployed in a theater of operations.
-These permanent attachments include:
+The brigade is a subordinate unit of the 310th Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: